-The FXX-K Evo is stunning to witness around the track, but what's like to drive?
+The FXX-K Evo is stunning to witness around the track, but what's it like to drive?
 We find out from one lucky owner

 Pretty much top of the tree for Ferrari fans has to be the sight and sound XX Programmes track cars in full flow.
 And top of the tree among XX Programmes cars is the FXX-K Evo.
 Arguably the most extreme car Ferrari makes this side of Formula 1, the track-only version of the LaFerrari is, as its ‘Evo’ tag suggests, an evolution of the already mighty FXX-K.

 If it’s an awesome machine to see in action, what must it be like to drive?
 We asked just that question to John Taylor of Texas, USA.
 John’s FXX-K was one of the first three cars upgraded to Evo spec, some two years ago.
 He clearly loves piloting his car; every time you complete a drive on track, you get a sticker on your windscreen, and John’s screen now has one-and-a-half completed rows across it.

 “I’ve now driven this car both as an Evo and as a non-Evo, so I have something to compare it against,” John told us.
 “Clearly the Evo has more downforce, and helps you brake later and carry more speed through the turns.
 The car feels much more stable at top-end speeds.”

 John is right to point out the extra 23% downforce, which is the Evo’s main advance.
 Major changes to the front and rear ends, and the underbody vortex generators, make a huge difference.